 The Penny Arcade machine was a coin counter that allowed anyone (even non-customers) to count their coins.

 Users were allowed to guess the total value of the coins.

 If guessed within a certain range of the correct amount, users would collect a small prize when they took the receipt to a TD Bank teller.

 Meanwhile, users could cash out the coins or have them deposited into a TD account.

 In November 2015, TD Bank started charging non-customers to use the machine.
 An interesting decision by TD, as the service drove over 6 million non-customers a year to TD branches.

 Mixed response to the fee changes

 If you are like us, you know counting change can be annoying.
-This is why TD Banks decision to begin charging non-customers is kind of a bummer.
+This is why TD Bank's decision to begin charging non-customers is kind of a bummer.

-TD is a fantastic bank and not a non-profit and the bottom line is coin-counting machines and the processing of the coin is expensive!
+TD is a fantastic bank and not a non-profit, and the bottom line is that coin-counting machines and the processing of the coin are expensive!
 All you have to do is be a customer!”

 When asked why the change was made, a spokesperson for the bank indicated that a number of customers and employees were complaining that non-customers who use the machine were negatively impacting the service (Source: American Banker).